top of page

 alcohol.
 I wanted to meet people and be

 more active.
 I was interested in being a better friend.
-I have met more ride or die friends in the fast three years than in all the 50 before it.
+I have met more ride or die friends in the last four years than in all the 50 before it.
 Check this article for ways to increase your tribe in midlife.

 bottom of page